-Many people create a Dahlia garden to enjoy the splendor of flowers as they interact with each other and to use for creating lovely cut flower bouquets.
+Many people create a Dahlia garden to enjoy the splendor of flowers as they interact with each other, and to use for creating lovely cut flower bouquets.
 Follow our guide for simple planting and care instructions.
 Once you start growing them, it may be hard to stop!

 Dahlias can be susceptible to wind, so keeping them somewhat protected is advised.
 Big Dahlias like ‘Parkland Glory’ need a wall or a couple of sturdy stakes to support them as they grow.
 The blooms are heavy and the stems can be somewhat delicate.